carlag-raft/raft-exercise/README.md

 c.
 How will the chosen work get done in Sprint 0?

 Meeting Structure
 a.
-Product Owner proposes how product can increase its value in Sprint 0.
+Product Owner proposes how product can increase its value in Sprint 0
 b.
-Developers and Product Owner discuss Product Backlog Items and the Developers select items from the Product Backlog to include in the current Sprint 0.
+Developers and Product Owner discuss Product Backlog Items
 c.
-Decompose Product Backlog items
+Developers select items from the Product Backlog to include in the current Sprint 0
 d.
+Decompose Product Backlog items  (create User Stories and tasks)
+e.
 Team collaborates to define Sprint 0 goal

 Output(s)
 Sprint 0 Goal and Sprint 0 Backlog